JasonYuchen/dragonboat-cpp-example/README.md

 - cmake
 - dragonboat C++ binding

-Instructions can be found [here](https://github.com/lni/dragonboat)
+Instructions can be found [here](https://github.com/lni/dragonboat).

+The dragonboat C++ binding is based on CGo, thus its performance is worse than the original Go interface.
+Please refer to [Adventures in Cgo Performance](https://about.sourcegraph.com/go/gophercon-2018-adventures-in-cgo-performance) for more details.

 ## Build